NateBraniff/pibex/DEVGUIDE.md

 ## Notebook Examples and the Example Pack

-The examples folder contains a collection of projects demonstrating some of the basic uses of NLoed.
+The examples folder contains a collection of projects demonstrating some of the basic uses of pibex.
 Each project has its own folder within the examples folder; projects currently include demonstrations on a hill function model, multiple linear regression, a multi-input/output non-normal model (similar to a generalized linear model), and a nonlinear ODE.